tdulcet/Distributed-Computing-Scripts/README.md

                         Force P-1 factoring before LL/PRP tests and/or change
                         the default PrimeNet PRP tests_saved value.
   --pminus1-threshold=PM1_THRESHOLD
-                        Redo the P-1 factoring before LL/PRP tests only if the existing P-1 bounds are less than the recommended bounds (as listed on mersenne.ca) times this threshold.
+                        Retry the P-1 factoring before LL/PRP tests only if the existing P-1 bounds are less than the target bounds (as listed on mersenne.ca) times this threshold.
 Requires the --force-pminus1 option.
   --no-report-100m      Do not report any prime results for exponents greater